 Clutter Increases Your Environmental Stress

 Clutter can trigger periods of anxiety, unhappiness and stagnation.
-Clutter is all those things we are yet to do, unfinished reminders of things without homes, layers of missed opportunity and stagnant energy, piling up around us.
+Its all those things we are yet to do, unfinished reminders of things without homes, layers of missed opportunity and stagnant energy, piling up around us.
 Studies have shown that found that messy rooms can spike cortisol levels; leading to anxiety, stress and other related health issues.
 The brain can’t take it.

 Constant piles of clutter compromises our immune systems, digestion of food, and even affects our sleep!
 Studies show that rooms constantly filled with clutter can lead to health conditions like heart disease or type 2 diabetes.